croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/modulesAndPackages.md

 It would help if you had in place tests that verify all architectural invariants.
 Project Klokwrk uses the [ArchUnit](https://www.archunit.org/) library for this purpose.
 Building on top of the
 ArchUnit, Klokwrk provides DSL for specifying hexagonal architecture layers for CQRS/ES applications.
-There is support for several subtypes of CQRS/ES flavored hexagonal architecture corresponding to the command side, projections, and query side aspects.
+There is support for several subtypes of CQRS/ES flavored hexagonal architecture corresponding to the commandside, queryside-projection, and queryside-view aspects.

-To better understand how this works, we can look at the test fragment for command side application (taken from `BookingCommandSideAppArchitectureSpecification` class).
+To better understand how this works, we can look at the architectural test fragment for the commandside application (taken from `BookingCommandSideAppArchitectureSpecification` class).

 ```
   void "should be valid hexagonal commandside CQRS/ES architecture"() {